AMReX-Astro/Castro/docs_new/source/Verification.rst

 The Verification subdirectory includes the analytic solution for the Sod problem sod-exact.out, with :math:`\gamma = 1.4`.
-1-d slices can be extracted from the  plotfile using the fextract tool from BoxLib/Tools/Postprocessing/F_Src/.
+1-d slices can be extracted from the Castro plotfile using the fextract tool from BoxLib/Tools/Postprocessing/F_Src/.
-The steps to generate this verification plot with  are:
+The steps to generate this verification plot with Castro are:

-#. in Exec/hydro_tests/Sod, build the  executable in 3-d
+#. in Exec/hydro_tests/Sod, build the Castro executable in 3-d

-#. | run the Sod problem with  in the :math:`x`, :math:`y`, and :math:`z` directions:
+#. | run the Sod problem with Castro in the :math:`x`, :math:`y`, and :math:`z` directions:
    | ./Castro3d.Linux.Intel.Intel.ex inputs-sod-x
    | ./Castro3d.Linux.Intel.Intel.ex inputs-sod-y
    | ./Castro3d.Linux.Intel.Intel.ex inputs-sod-z

 #. build the fextract tool in BoxLib/Tools/Postprocessing/F_Src/.

-#. | run fextract on the  output to generate 1-d slices
+#. | run fextract on the Castro output to generate 1-d slices
      through the output:
    | fextract3d.Linux.Intel.exe -d 1 -s sodx.out -p sod_x_plt00034
    | fextract3d.Linux.Intel.exe -d 2 -s sody.out -p sod_y_plt00034